The Mills Family in Corfu NY Last Update:

 The tax assessments are divided by “districts” then further subdivided into “divisions” at which point, individuals and businesses are listed together alphabetically.
 Beginning with entries recorded 01 May 1863, for district 29, division 12, and each year thereafter, there are two entries for E. H. Mills & Co. and Edward H. Mills.
 The 1862 document shown, recorded on 01 Sep 1862, has no such entries where they would be expected, strongly suggesting the family had not yet arrived in the area.
 Of course, these are just record dates, but they do give us a better defined window for when the family moved.
 This time period overlaps Emily’s fourth birthday as well as the issuance of the Emancipation Proclamation, five days after the Battle of Antietam, the Confederate invasion of Maryland that took place just 200 miles from Castleton.
 However, even if the above interpretation of these documents is correct, it could still very well be that the family moved as early as the Summer of 1862.

-As can be seen in the 1863 tax assessment documents, the Mills’ store is entered as “Mills E. H. & Co.”, showing that it was already operating by 01 May 1863, and I suspect that it was always in the Kinne building, although I don’t know that for a fact.
-In the following property timeline provided by Allan Starkweather, Corfu Village Historian, I suspect that the 1866 date may have been derived from the 1866 Porter Store advertisement shown elsewhere.
+As can be seen in the 1863 tax assessment documents, the Mills’ store is entered as “Mills E. H. & Co.”, showing that it was already operating by 01 May 1863, and it appears that it was always in the Kinne building, although I don’t know that for a fact.
+In the following property timeline provided by Allan Starkweather, Corfu Village Historian, I believe the 1866 date he references as the starting time range for the existence of Mills’ store at that location was based on the 1866 Porter Store advertisement shown elsewhere, as I don’t think Allan was aware of the tax records when he wrote this.
 I can find no evidence in the Genesee County Clerk’s Office deed indexes that Edward ever owned the store property.

 NORTH SIDE- EAST MAIN ST.